Peter Tordenskjold: Early service

-The Great Northern War had now entered upon its later stage, when Sweden, beset on every side by foes, employed her fleet principally to transport troops and stores to the distressed Swedish Pomerania provinces.
+The Great Northern War had now entered its later stage when Sweden, beset on every side by foes, employed her fleet principally to transport troops and stores to the distressed Swedish Pomerania provinces.
 The audacity of Wessel impeded her at every point.
-He was continually snapping up transports, dashing into the fjords where her vessels lay concealed, and holding up her detached frigates.
+He was continually snapping up transports, dashing into the fjords where her vessels lay concealed and holding up her detached frigates.
 He was a part of Gyldenløve's fleet which succeeded in destroying a large number of Swedish transport ships at Rügen on 29 September 1712, and was promoted from second lieutenant to captain lieutenant.
 His successes compelled the Swedes to post a reward for his capture, while his free and easy ways also won him enemies in the Danish navy, who deplored his almost privateer-like conduct.

 Court-martial

-In 1714, Wessel was court-martialled after an indecisive sea battle with a Swedish frigate.
-The account of the incident is verified by the legal proceedings from November 1714.
-On 26 July 1714, he encountered a frigate under British flag near Lindesnes, while flying a Dutch flag on the Løvendals Gallej himself.
-The other frigate was De Olbing Galley carrying 28 guns, which had been equipped in Great Britain for the Swedes and was on its way to Gothenburg under the command of a British captain named Bactmann.
-De Olbing Galley signalled for Løvendals Gallej to come closer, and as Wessel raised the Danish flag, Bactmann fired a broadside at him.
-In the British captain, Wessel met a tough match.
-The combat lasted all day, and when De Olbing Galley tried to escape in the evening, Wessel set more sails and continued the duel.
-The fight was interrupted by nightfall, and renewed again indecisively the following morning.
-Both ships were badly damaged after around 14 hours of fighting, when Wessel was running out of ammunition.
-He then sent an envoy to the British ship, cordially thanking the British for a good duel, and asked if he could borrow some of their ammunition in order to continue the fight.
-His request was denied, and the captains drank to each other's health, before the ships dispersed.
+In June 1714, Wessel, commanding Løvendals Galei, began cruising off the Norwegian coast in search of a Swedish privateer spotted near Bergen.
+Unable to locate the privateer, Wessel sailed southwards to intercept Swedish privateers in the North Sea bound for Gothenburg.
+On 26 July at 2pm, Løvendals Galei, flying a Dutch ensign, encountered a frigate flying a British ensign off Lindesnes.
+The two ships saluted each other and sailed away before the other ship abruptly turned and fired two shots at Løvendals Galei.
+Wessel quickly ordered his crew to raise the Dano-Norwegian ensign and fire three shots at the unknown ship, which had raised a Swedish ensign.
+The unknown ship, which was the 28-gun Swedish privateer Olbing Galley (purchased in England and captained by the Irishman Samuel Blackman) fired a broadside at Løvendals Galei, initiating a full-scale engagement.

+At roughly 9:15pm, after over seven hours of combat, Olbing Galley raised her sails and attempted to flee, with Løvendals Galei in hot pursuit.
+By 10:30pm, the skirmish resumed, but ceased at 11:45pm due to nightfall.
+At 6:00am on 27 July, the two ships met again and another skirmish ensued until 9:30am.
+By now, both ships were severely damaged and running low on ammunition.
+Wessel sent an envoy to Olbing Galley, thanking her crew for a good duel and requesting more ammunition to continue the fight.
+His request was denied and Wessel and Blackman drank a toast to each other's health before parting.

-When he heard about the incident, king Frederick IV of Denmark asked for the admiralty to court-martial Wessel.
-He stood trial in November 1714, accused of disclosing vital military information about his lack of ammunition to the enemy, as well as endangering the ship of king Frederick IV by fighting a superior enemy force.
-The spirit with which he defended himself and the contempt he poured on his less courageous comrades took the fancy of Frederick IV.
-He successfully argued a section of the Danish naval code which mandated attacking fleeing enemy ships no matter the size, and was acquitted on 15 December 1714.
-He then went to the king asking for a promotion, and was raised to the rank of captain on 28 December 1714.
+When he heard about the incident, an infuriated Frederick IV of Denmark ordered the Admiralty to court-martial Wessel.
+In November 1714, Wessel stood trial, accused of disclosing vital military information (his lack of ammunition) to the enemy, as well as endangering a ship of the Crown by engaging a superior warship.
+Wessel defended himself vigorously and blamed his comrades, impressing Frederick IV; arguing that a section of the naval code mandated attacking fleeing enemy ships no matter their size, he was acquitted on 15 December.
+Wessel subsequently requested a promotion from the King and was made captain on 28 December.